Undergraduate Research Opportunities Program (UROP) placements

 - Expressions of interest are then assessed by the postgraduate student committee in consultation with the proposed supervisor.

-- The student is informed whether they have been accepted, on the condition that the student is accepted by the enrolling university and that the student has obtained a scholarship.
+- The student is informed whether they have been accepted, on the condition that the student is accepted by the enrolling university and the student has obtained a scholarship.

 - The student will go through enrolment procedures per university guidelines and will be required to consult with supervisors in this process.